werf/werf/docs/_includes/cli/werf_deploy.md

       --status-progress-period=5:
             Status progress period in seconds.
 Set -1 to stop showing status progress.
 Defaults to
             $WERF_STATUS_PROGRESS_PERIOD_SECONDS or 5 seconds
+      --tag-by-stages-signature=false:
+            Use stages-signature tagging strategy and tag each image by the corresponding signature of last image stage (option can be enabled by specifying
+            $WERF_TAG_BY_STAGES_SIGNATURE=true)
       --tag-custom=[]:
             Use custom tagging strategy and tag by the specified arbitrary tags.
             Option can be used multiple times to produce multiple images with the specified tags.